 Statistical Roundup

-In 2020, an average of 286 reportable vehicle crashes occurred every day in the Commonwealth of Pennsylvania or 12 crashes per hour.
+In 2020, an average of 286 reportable vehicle crashes occurred every day in the Commonwealth of Pennsylvania, or 12 crashes per hour.
 On average, three people a day were fatally injured in traffic crashes, translating to one motor vehicle-related fatality every eight hours.
 Of the reported vehicle crashes, an average of 168 people were injured every day, or about seven injuries per hour.

 Allegheny County reported 12,225 total crashes in 2019 and 9,818 in 2020; Philadelphia reported 11,120 in 2019 and 10,108 in 2020; Montgomery County reported 9,113 in 2019 and 6,944 in 2020.
-The COVID-19 pandemic effectively forced people indoors in 2020, and is likely the cause for a reduction in accidents year-over-year.
+The COVID-19 pandemic effectively forced people indoors in 2020, and likely the cause for a reduction in accidents year-over-year.

 Philadelphia County had the most reported vehicle crashes in PA (9.7%), with Allegheny County coming in second (9.4%), and Montgomery County third (6.6%).